Chrisi2209/Algorythms-in-Python/README.md

-These exercises is from the python book "Algorithmen in Python" with the Verlag "Rheinwerk Computing".
+These exercises are from the python book "Algorithmen in Python" with the Verlag "Rheinwerk Computing".